What Is Word Order?

 Information Questions: Inverted order

-Most information questions form with the same rules of inverted word order like yes/no questions.
+Most information questions are formed with the same rule of inverted word order as yes/no questions.
+Here are some examples:

 Information Questions: Standard order

-When a question has more than one auxiliary verb, put the subject after the first auxiliary verb.
+When a question has more than one auxiliary verb, the subject comes after the first auxiliary verb.
+For example:

-Negative sentences have the basic word order of positive sentences.
+Negative sentences have the same basic word order as positive sentences.
 The difference is that negative sentences must contain '

-The kitten is cute. → The kitten isn't cute.
+The kitten is cute. → The kitten is

 Stop making a mess!